yiklungpang/master_project/README.md

-# Detection of Object and Tool Affordances through RGB-D
+# Detection of Object and Tool Affordances through RGB-D Sensing and Robot Exploration
 This is a catkin workspace containing the simulation environment and Bayesian network models for affordance learning.

 ## Prerequisites